Thonnard/VisualMWM/README.md

 ## Heatmaps

-There are two different types of heatmaps: raster and contour.
+There are two main types of heatmaps available: raster and contour.
 Here we can see an….

 ## Merge data